huhanwj/RT-WIFI-CSI/README.md

 ### System Requirements
 Same as Atheros CSI Tool, i.e. Ubuntu 14.04 with kernel version lower than or equal to 4.1.10.
 ### Installation of required packages
-Some packages are need for successful running of "makemenuconfig"

-`sudo apt-get install libncurses5-dev libncursesw5-dev`

-Install some packages for compiling the Hostapd
+Some packages are needed (may still have missing packages when compiling, add the missing packages yourself depending on what error you encounter)

-`sudo apt-get install libnl-dev libssl-dev`
+`sudo apt-get install build-essential bison bc flex libncurses5-dev libncursesw5-dev libssl-dev`

 Then, run the following command in this folder

 `make menuconfig`

-The default config is configured installing both RT-WiFi and CSI Tool, you may check it manually.
+The default config is configured installing CSI Tool without RT-WIFI, you may check it manually.

-**Update:** If you want to save time for cancelling RT-WiFi functioning, just replace `.config` with `.config.nortwifi` without spending time finding the RT-WiFi part hidden in ath9k support in menuconfig.

 Next compile the kernel modules
 ```